KajIzora/Intern-Company-AI-Matching-Pipeline/README.md

     1. Company Mission & Industry Fit
     2. Role Responsibilities vs. Experience
     3. Technical Stack Alignment
-    4.  [cite_start]Culture & Values Fit[cite: 1069].
+    4. Culture & Values Fit.
-* [cite_start]Generates a nuanced 0-10 score with reasoning summaries[cite: 1092].
+* Generates a nuanced 0-10 score with reasoning summaries.

 **6. Final Selection** (`pipeline_6_matchy_filtering.ipynb`)
-* [cite_start]Selects the top 4 candidates for each company using an iterative round-robin selection to ensure equitable distribution of talent[cite: 1138].
+* Selects the top 4 candidates for each company using an iterative round-robin selection to ensure equitable distribution of talent.

 ---